TempoLabGames/UnityRenderingLatencyDemo/README.md

 * [QualitySettings.maxQueuedFrames](https://docs.unity3d.com/ScriptReference/QualitySettings-maxQueuedFrames.html)
 * [Application.targetFrameRate](https://docs.unity3d.com/ScriptReference/Application-targetFrameRate.html)

-**Note:** This currently only runs on Windows as it uses Windows-specific functions to manipulate the mouse position.
+**Note:** This currently only runs on Windows and Linux as it uses OS-specific functions to manipulate the mouse position.

 ## Quickstart